arbaz3a/currency-converter/README.md

 # Currency Converter 💱

 A simple **Currency Converter UI** built with **HTML and CSS** (no JavaScript yet).
-This project focuses on practicing frontend structure, layout, and styling — featuring a neumorphic design, smooth animations, and a responsive look.
+This project focuses on practicing frontend structure, layout, styling, and featuring a neumorphic design, smooth animations, and a responsive look.

 ## Overview
 This converter layout allows users to: